 |Peaches||1 medium, raw||-4.7|

 PRAL Food Chart

 To make this a little easier, I classified foods into what group they generally fall into.
-Our goal is to eat enough of the negative PRAL foods to offset the high PRAL foods we eat.
+Our goal is balance the higher PRAL foods we eat, with enough negative PRAL foods.

 PRAL Food Table